aiti-flinders/reportabs/README.md

 )
 ```

-The following functions are desigend to assist with reporting ABS labour
+The following functions can assist with reporting ABS labour market
-market indicators:
+indicators:

   - `average_over()`: Calculate the average value of a labour market
     indicator over a period.